Highlights from BVU’s 2025 Nonprofit Pulse Survey

 “Without a strong foundation, programs cannot thrive.”

-“Metrics and numbers are only part of the story.
-Significant, impactful outcomes do not necessarily result from higher numbers of people served.”
+“Metrics and numbers are only part of the story.”

-“If I could wave a magic wand, nonprofits would have unrestricted, multi-year support to reduce administrative burden and enable strategic growth.”
+“If I could wave a magic wand, nonprofits would have unrestricted, multi-year support to enable strategic growth.”